2014 Adult Education Courses - Register Today

 All About Seeds: Starting and Saving (3 sessions)

 Local food starts with local seed--grow your own!
 Learn how to start and save your own seeds.
 Explore what is necessary for a seed to grow into a successful plant and how to save your own locally adapted seeds for coming harvests.
 Find out the benefits of saving seeds, how to ensure your seed will be true to type, the different requirements of different plants, how to harvest and store your seeds for maximum germination, and much more.

 The number of U.S. households growing their own fruits and vegetables is increasing daily.
 Join us to learn about edible landscape plants and practices and create your own beautiful, productive landscape.
 Topics include edible plant choices, soil preparation, and watering, as well as design, planning, and maintenance of an edible landscape.

 Sustainable Vegetable Gardening

-We'll cover soil preparation, amendments and fertilizers; irrigation methods and systems; working with both seeds and seedlings; cultural requirements of specific warm and cool season crops; varieties that do well in our area; and how to identify and manage common pests, weeds and diseases of vegetable crops in Santa Clara County.
+Topics include:soil preparation, amendments, and fertilizers; irrigation methods and systems; working with both seeds and seedlings; cultural requirements of specific warm and cool season crops and varieties that do well in our area; and how to identify and manage common pests, weeds, and diseases of vegetable crops in Santa Clara County.

 Renovating Your Landscape